haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 |> upload(:google-drive)
 ```

-The above piece of code is a beatiful example of how we can pipe multiple functions together giving place
+The above piece of code is a beautiful example of how we can pipe multiple functions together, giving place
 to a highly readable function.

 On the other hand, if we start mixing our style...